Softmotions/ejdb/README.md

         $set Field set operation.
             - {.., '$set' : {'field1' : val1, 'fieldN' : valN}}
+        $upsert Atomic upsert.
+If matching records are found it will be '$set' operation, otherwise new record will be inserted with fields specified by argment object.
+           - {.., '$upsert' : {'field1' : val1, 'fieldN' : valN}}
         $inc Increment operation.
 Only number types are supported.
             - {.., '$inc' : {'field1' : number, ...,  'field1' : number}
         $dropall In-place record removal operation.